Kenz19/BacStroke/README.md

 # BacStroke
-Python code for simulating a dilute (non-interacting) sample of planktonic bacteria swimming within a Clinostat
+Python code for simulating a dilute (non-interacting) sample of planktonic bacteria swimming within a Clinostat.

+Everything is in cartesian coordinates and all variables are in SI units.
+These units are defined for clarity.

 Files: